InternetGareth/SVM_Human_Rights/README.md

 Data pipeline is as follows:

 1) RSS feeds relating to human rights news are ingested using feedparser (https://github.com/kurtmckee/feedparser).
-Note: In addition to sources such as Amnesty International, UNHRC, customer RSS feeds based on human rights related search terms used for both Google and Bing.
+Note: In addition to sources such as Amnesty International, UNHRC, custom RSS feeds based on human rights related search terms are used for both Google and Bing news feeds.

 2) Title and body text are classified and evaluated using a Support Vector Machine text classifier (trained on US Justice Department reports)